ioztelcan/md5helper/README.md

 1. Shift right-click on the file of which md5sum will be calculated.
 2. Click on *Copy as path*.
-3. Paste the copied path as the input argument.
+3. Paste the copied path as the input argument, i.e run `python md5helper.py [path to your file]`

 ## License